VCVRack/library/README.md

 A library maintainer will handle your request and post a comment when updated.

-## Adding your plugin to the VCV Plugin Manager (for closed-source freeware and commercial plugins)
+## Adding your plugin to the VCV Library (for closed-source freeware and commercial plugins)

-Email contact@vcvrack.com to be added to the VCV Plugin Manager or sold through the VCV Store.
+Email contact@vcvrack.com to be added to the VCV Library or sold through the VCV Store.
 You do not need to create a plugin thread.